Skip to main content

 Where to find Security Alerts

-To find the security alerts for a repo, first go to the Security tab of the repo and then the Code Scanning option under the Vulnerability Alerts in the sub menu.
+To find the security alerts for a repo, go to the Security tab of the repo and select the Code Scanning option in the Vulnerability Alerts sub menu.
 This is where all alerts can be found.

 Additionally, when a PR is created, CodeQL scans the diff to identify vulnerabilities in the new code.
 These PR specific alerts can be found on the Checks tab of the PR: select “Code scanning results” and then “CodeQL”.